pkp/pkp-docs/upgrading-ojs-2-to-3/en/upgrade-planning.md

 ## Decide which version of OJS 3 to upgrade to

 Generally you should upgrade to the latest version of OJS.
 However, if the latest version is a new major release (e.g., OJS 3.1.0, OJS 3.2.0), you may want to wait until the next minor release is available (e.g., OJS 3.1.0-1; OJS 3.2.0-1) because usually a new major release has a few unexpected bugs that will be fixed in the first minor release that follows.
-Check the [https://pkp.sfu.ca/category/news/](PKP website) for news about releases when making this decision.
+Check the [PKP website](https://pkp.sfu.ca/category/news/) for news about releases when making this decision.

 ## Plan your upgrade